 Responsible Lending Policy

-Evergreen Finance London Limited is a high cost short term instalment lender offering loans of £200 – £1,500.
-These loans are payable over a duration of 2 – 6 months (instalments).
+Evergreen Finance London Limited is a high cost short term instalment lender offering loans of £200 – £1,500 for a duration split over up to 2 – 6 months (instalments).
 The minimum instalment duration for the first instalment is 5 days.